NAJAS 2025 NETWORK CONFERENCE Hosted by Japan/America Society of Kentucky |

 Are there spaces to work and for small meetings outside of conference programming?

-The host hotel features open gathering areas.
+The Marriott host hotel features open gathering areas.
 There may be additional space at the Pam Miller Downtown Arts Center.
-JAS/JS members interested in space on Wednesday morning may contact Misha at misha@us-japan.org.
+JAS/JS members interested in space on Wednesday morning may contact Bianca at sanchezalvarez@us-japan.org.

 What is the dress code?